Whatever you do, stay safe.

 Stay informed.

-Recommendations and guidance are updated as we learn more.
-And your own personal situation may change, which means you may need to consider taking additional steps to keep yourself and your loved ones safer.
+Your own personal situation may also change, which means you may need to consider taking additional steps to keep yourself and your loved ones safer.
 For example, consider if you or a family member receives a new medical diagnosis, you start a new job or you welcome a new baby or family member who is high risk for severe illness into your home.

 Being places that don’t offer fresh air and in crowds increases your risk of getting COVID-19.